 Kids know when they are full.
 You should NEVER force your child to overeat.
 We like to employ the “one bite rule”: you must try at least one decent-sized bite — if you honestly can’t stand the taste of the said dish, then OK.
 But you’re going to try a bite, and you’re going to be polite about it.
 This is especially important in public situations — no one likes the rude kid that won’t eat anything.
 Trust me.
 I don’t want that kid at my house…

-5. Serve small portions.
-Give them the opportunity to ask for more.
+5. Serve small portions and allow them to ask for more.

 6. Be patient when introducing new foods, and make it fun!

-Feeding specialist Dawn Winkelman says picky eaters don’t like their foods to touch.
-They don’t want the flavors (of their purees) to mix.
-She says the compartments of the EZPZ Happy Mat help with this.
-Food won’t encroach, and the Happy Mat really encourages littles to work on their gross motor skills — scooping and pulling and pinching, “setting kids up for self-feeding success.”
+Feeding specialist Dawn Winkelman says picky eaters sometimes don’t like their foods touching.
+They don’t want the flavors (of their purées) to mix and blend.
+She says using plates with compartments, like the EZPZ Happy Mat, helps with this.
+Food won’t encroach on each other, which helps you set up your kids for self-feeding success.

 7. Turn off the television!

 Eat dinner as a family and talk to each other (GASP!).
-Talk about your day, your plans for the weekend.
+Talk about your day and your plans for the weekend.
 Heck, maybe just talk about the foods that you are eating.
-Just keep the distracting television turned off — this should help to make meal time more meaningful!
+Just keep the distracting television turned off — this should help to make mealtime more meaningful!

 8. Remember: You are not a short-order cook!

 So don’t allow yourself to be treated like one.
-My children are slowly (and painfully) learning that mom isn’t going to make them 10 dinners.
+My children are slowly (and painfully) learning that mom isn’t going to make them ten dinners.
 They either eat what I serve them, or they go to bed “hungry.”
 Eventually, they are going to learn to eat what mom makes.
 And when all else fails, I just hide fruits and veggies in a green smoothie!
 Hey, a mom’s gotta do what a mom’s gotta do.

 How did you deal with your picky eater?
 Did you drink all the wine?
 Did you just give in and feed your child chocolate for breakfast?
 We’d love to hear!